laravel/docs/scheduling.md

 <a name="background-tasks"></a>
 ### Background Tasks

-By default, multiple commands scheduled at the same time will execute sequentially.
-If you have long-running commands, this may cause subsequent commands to start much later than anticipated.
-If you would like to run commands in the background so that they may all run simultaneously, you may use the `runInBackground` method:
+By default, multiple tasks scheduled at the same time will execute sequentially based on the order they are defined in your `schedule` method.
+If you have long-running tasks, this may cause subsequent tasks to start much later than anticipated.
+If you would like to run tasks in the background so that they may all run simultaneously, you may use the `runInBackground` method:

     $schedule->command('analytics:report')
              ->daily()